 Driver and Motorcycle Training Courses:

-Currently Fort Lee continue to utilize the Army IMCOM Registration System (AIRS) to access Driver and Progressive Motorcycle Training.
+Visit the Army IMCOM Registration System (AIRS) to access Driver and Progressive Motorcycle Training at Fort Lee.
 All of the courses are a part of the Army Traffic Safety Training Program (ATSTP).
-We also teach the Driver Improvement/Remedial Driver Training.
+We also teach the Driver Improvement / Remedial Driver Training.
 This Army-approved driver improvement course is designed to reinforce positive driving behaviors.
 Provides military or civilian personnel who while operating a Government Motor Vehicle (GMV), have been convicted or determined to have been at fault in a traffic violation or mishap.

 Military Sport Bike Course: